 Office of the Fire Marshal

 Life safety is the focus of present-day fire departments.
-This area involves all of the proactive measures and services that the Winter Park Fire-Rescue Department, WPFD, provides to the community to prevent and reduce losses.
-The Office of the Fire Marshal is managed by Fire Marshal Scott Donovan.
+This area involves all of the proactive measures and services that the Winter Park Fire-Rescue Department, WPFD, provides to the community to prevent losses.

-The Fire Marshal is responsible for the enforcement of the provisions of the Standard Fire Prevention Code, NFPA Life Safety Code, National Fire Codes, and all state and local ordinances related to fire protection and life safety.
+The Fire Marshal is responsible for enforcing the provisions of the Standard Fire Prevention Code, NFPA Life Safety Code, National Fire Codes, and all state and local ordinances related to fire protection and life safety.

-The primary function of the Office is to reduce the frequency, probability, and severity of fire resulting in loss of life and property.
-This is accomplished by conducting frequent quality inspections in all commercial buildings, reviewing construction blueprints for code compliance, fire investigations, and conducting educational classes for the public.
+The Office's primary function is to reduce the frequency, probability, and severity of fire resulting in loss of life and property.
+Fire Inspectors conduct frequent quality inspections in all commercial buildings, reviewing construction blueprints for code compliance, fire investigations, and conducting educational classes for the public.
 This Section oversees the false fire alarm ordinance, lockbox program, fire lane enforcement, occupant load/exit checks in assembly occupancies, computerized inspection file maintenance, company fire inspection, and prefire planning programs.

 Fire Inspection Services

 Certified and highly qualified Municipal Firesafety Inspectors licensed by the State of Florida conduct fire safety inspections on all existing commercial buildings.
-The primary purpose of these inspections is to reduce and eliminate fire hazards that could increase the probability and severity of fires within our community.
+The primary purpose of these inspections is to reduce and eliminate fire hazards that could increase fires' probability and severity within our community.

 Fire inspections are conducted on all commercial buildings that are under construction.
 These inspections are performed to ensure compliance with all fire and building codes before occupancy.
 State and local ordinances mandate all inspections.
 Residential homes are inspected upon request from the homeowners.